What we stand for

 Dynamics and innovation

-We established the GATEWAY incubator in 2015 to support students and employees who want to set up a business of their own.
+We established the GATEWAY incubator in 2015 to support students and employees aiming at setting up a business of their own.
+In 2019 GATEWAY was awarded the title of GATEWAY Excellence Start up Center and has since been funded by the Ministry of Economic Affairs, Innovation, Digitalization and Energyof the State of North Rhine-Westphalia.
 The COPT Center for Organic Electronics is a high-tech platform supporting companies, especially medium-sized companies.
-Currently, digital innovation is an important topic: In 2016, the UoC won funding to found the the “Digital Hub Cologne” together with the City of Cologne and the Cologne Chamber of Commerce and Industry to support digital innovation in medium-sized companies.
+Currently, digital innovation is an important topic: In 2016, the UoC successfully obtained funding to set up the “Digital Hub Cologne” together with the City of Cologne and the Cologne Chamber of Industry and Commerce to support digital innovation in medium-sized companies.

-Our wide-ranging internal and external training programme conveys the necessary skills to our faculty and staff to empower them to continue their future-oriented work and research and to keep up with this high development speed.
+Our topical and wide-ranging internal and external training programme empowers our faculty and staff to continue their future-oriented work and research in this dynamic environment.

 Equal opportunities.
 Diversity.
 Family.